 The future development of Clarington will be pursued in a manner that ensures that current needs are met without compromising the ability of future generations to meet their own needs.
-This involves considering the impacts of reduced air quality, preservation of environmentally significant areas, consideration of the interconnectedness of environmental systems, reducing energy and water consumption for new developments, and development of high quality buildings that consider sense of place and resiliency in their design.
+Achieving this principle involves considering the impacts of reduced air quality, preserving environmentally significant areas, considering the interconnectedness of environmental systems, reducing energy and water consumption in new developments, and developing high quality buildings that consider sense of place and resiliency in their design.